 Medically reviewed by Drugs.com.
 Last updated on Aug 31, 2022.

 What is a skull fracture?

-A skull fracture is a break in one or more bones in your child's head.
-The skull protects your child's brain, nerves, blood vessels, and inner ears from injury.
+A skull fracture is a break in a bone in your child's head.

 What are the signs and symptoms of a skull fracture?

 Signs and symptoms depend on the cause of your child's skull fracture:

 - Headaches, dizziness, or jaw pain

 - Nausea or vomiting